[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 General Grant was relieved of the command of the Army of the Tennessee, General Halleck taking the command in person.

 Once in line again, position was taken at a reasonable distance from Corinth and rifle pits thrown up in case of sudden attack.
-General Indicates a West Point graduate and gives his Class.Beauregard, commanding the Rebel forces at Corinth, evacuated that place and pursuit was made several miles below that point.
+General Indicates a West Point graduate, Class of 1838: a link to his biographical entry in Cullum's Register.Beauregard, commanding the Rebel forces at Corinth, evacuated that place and pursuit was made several miles below that point.

 During this chase, General Davies was taken ill and fell from his horse.
 The doctors pronounced it a case of bilious jaundice, and sick leave was given him.